Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Methods

 \subsection{Depthwise learning-rate scaling for Transformers}

 \textbf{Setup.} We consider Transformer architectures under the conventions in Sec.~\ref{sec:method:init} and analyze the one-step update at random initialization under the AM-$\mu$P budget.
-In our depth convention, \emph{each residual addition along the minimal path counts as one depth unit}.
-Since a Transformer block contains two sequential residual additions, each block contributes depth two.
-All remaining sequential depth units along the minimal path are counted in the same way.
 We denote the resulting effective depth by $L_{\mathrm{tr}}$.

-\begin{proposition}[Depthwise LR scale for Transformers] Consider a Transformer of effective depth $L_{\mathrm{tr}}$ with fan-in initialization (Eq.~\ref{eq:fanin-init}) for all linear maps in the attention and feedforward sublayers, and the architectural conventions in Sec.~\ref{sec:method:init}.
-Under the mean-field and weak-dependence assumptions used in our AM-$\mu$P analysis, there exists a constant $\kappa$, independent of $L_{\mathrm{tr}}$, such that the AM-$\mu$P maximal-update learning rate $\eta_\star$ (Sec.~\ref{sec:method:mup}) satisfies
+\begin{proposition}[Depthwise LR scale for Transformers] Consider a Transformer of effective depth $L_{\mathrm{tr}}$, with fan-in initialization (Eq.~\ref{eq:fanin-init}) for attention and FFN linear maps, following Sec.~\ref{sec:method:init}.
+Under the mean-field, weak-dependence, and LayerNorm-stabilized tangent-propagation assumptions used in our AM-$\mu$P analysis, there exists a constant $\kappa$ independent of $L_{\mathrm{tr}}$ such that the AM-$\mu$P maximal-update learning rate $\eta_\star$ (Sec.~\ref{sec:method:mup}) satisfies

 The hidden constants depend on the activation and initialization statistics and on the fixed Transformer-block template, but not on $L_{\mathrm{tr}}$. \end{proposition}

 \textit{Proof.} Deferred to Appendix~\ref{app:tr-proof}.